ocervell/gunicorn-opentelemetry-poc/README.md

 -   `OpenTelemetry` agent is deployed as a `daemonset` and configured with:

-    -   A Prometheus `receiver` to scrape the `statsd-exporter` metrics (drop-in replacement for a full-fledged Prometheus instance).

     -   An OpenCensus `receiver` to receive the application custom metrics sent via the SDK.

+-   `OpenTelemetry` collector is deployed as a `deployment` to achieve the two-tier architecture, and configured with:

+    -   A Prometheus `receiver` to scrape Prometheus exporters metrics (drop-in replacement for a full-fledged Prometheus instance).

+    -   An OpenCensus `receiver` to receive the metrics from the agent.

     -   A `Cloud Trace` and `Cloud Monitoring` `exporter` to ship metrics and traces to Cloud Operations.

 -   `OpenTelemetry SDK` for Python is used within the app and `OpenCensusMetricsExporter` and `OpenCensusSpanExporter` are configured to export custom metrics and spans to the OpenTelemetry agent.